me-pic/physprep/docs/source/usage.md

                            directory.
 For more details, about the BIDS data structure, please refer to the
                            documentation.
+  --derivatives_dir PATH   Path to the derivatives directory.
+If not specified,
+                           derivatives will be save in the `indir_bids` directory.
   --skip_match_acq_bids    If specified, the workflow will not match the
                            acq files with the bold files.
 If acq files are already organized properly, this flag can be